nvmalovichko/celery-redis-one-task/README.md

-# CROIT: celery redis one instance task
+# celery-redis-one-task: celery redis one instance task
 This module provides utils for creating one instance tasks with celery (using Redis).

 ## Examples